SebastianGalo/slowtech_midi_controller/README.md

 Prototype one will be made with through hole components, afterwards designed with SMD to make everything neater and smaller.

-# Diagrams and schematics
+# Diagrams

+Diagram over display and potentiometers are on the way.

-Diagram over buttons and leds to the Teensy LC microcontroller.
+Buttons and leds to the Teensy LC microcontroller.
 ![front](https://github.com/Imbecillen/midi-controller-2.0/blob/master/hardware/Buttons_leds_diagram.jpg)

 Shift register 595